Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The path wound up a hill and around, descending into a rocky coastline.

-Soon we found ourselves overlooking our second beach: Tamarama Beach.
+Soon I found myself overlooking my second beach: Tamarama Beach.

 Tamarama Beach was smaller, narrow and deep, and definitely had more of an adult atmosphere.